Modeling Power Consumption¶

 Energy Generator Models¶

-INET provides only one trivial energy/power based statistical energy generator model called AlternatingEpEnergyGenerator.
+INET provides only one trivial energy/power-based statistical energy generator model called AlternatingEpEnergyGenerator.
 The following example shows how to configure its power generation parameters:

 *.host[*].energyGenerator.typename = "AlternatingEpEnergyGenerator"